pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 ## Detailed Design

-### Change to now output

-#### appear a filter that should not appear
+### appear a filter that should not appear

 To solve the problem of appearing a filter that shouldn't appear, we removed the `Residual Filter`.

-#### unclear representation of the execution process
+### unclear representation of the execution process

+1. unable to know the execution steps

    To solve the problem of the execution process for `IndexScan` is divided into two phases is not show, we divide the scan of `IndexScan` into two parts `IndexRangeScan`, `TableRowIDScan`.
 The scan of `TableScan` is named `TableRangeScan`.
 The scan of `CoveringIndexScan` is named `IndexRangeScan`.
 The meanings of these scans are shown below.

-- **`TableRangeScan`**: Table scans with the specified range.
+   * **`TableRangeScan`**: Table scans with the specified range.
 We consider full table scan as a special case of `TableRangeScan`, so full table scan is also called `TableRangeScan`.
-- **`TableRowIDScan`**: Scans the table data based on the `RowID`.
+   * **`TableRowIDScan`**: Scans the table data based on the `RowID`.
 Usually follows an index read operation to retrieve the matching data rows.
-- **`IndexRangeScan`**: Index scans with the specified range.
+   * **`IndexRangeScan`**: Index scans with the specified range.
 We consider full index scan as a special case of `IndexRangeScan`, so full index scan is also called `IndexRangeScan`.

+2. the displayed `Filter` is not the one that would be executed under normal execution

-To solve the problem of only the `Downgrade Filter` shows in `IndexScan`, we delete the `Downgrade Filter` and add the `Selection` (`Selection` will be introduced later) in `FetchHandleRDD`.
+   To solve the problem of the displayed `Filter` is not the one that would be executed under normal execution, we delete the `Downgrade Filter` and add the `Selection` (`Selection` will be introduced later) in `FetchHandleRDD`.

+3. information about the used index is hard to know

-To solve only the name of the index we use is shown, not the columns that make up the index, we add the columns that make up the index after the index name.
+   To solve the problem of information about the used index is hard to know, we add the columns that make up the index after the index name.

-#### expression(s) that constitutes the scanning range is hard to know
+### expression(s) that constitutes the scanning range is hard to know

 To solve the problem of expression(s) that constitutes the scanning range is hard to know, we added a `RangeFilter` to the `KeyRange` to indicate the expression(s) used to construct the scan range.

 - **`RangeFilter`**: `RangeFilter` indicates which expression(s) the range is made up of.
 If `RangeFilter` is empty, it indicates a full table scan or full index scan. `RangeFilter` generally appears when the query involves an index range, when query the expressions in the `RangeFilter` form the scanned range from left to right.

-#### confusing naming of the operator
+### confusing naming of the operator

 To solve the problem of confusing the naming of the operator, we change the operator to the same name as TiDB. `IndexScan` has changed to `IndexLookUp`; `CoveringIndexScan` has changed to `IndexReader`; `TableScan` has changed to `TableReader`.
 The `PushDown Filter` has changed to `Selection`.